jalmanzar/PythonLearning/week2hw/PALINREADME.md

 What the heck is a palindrome in the first place?

 A set of letters that are the same from some midpoint out towards the beginning and end of the set.
-Wtf.
-I can do better than that.
+Wtf is this definition I can do better than that.

 A set of characters that read the same from left to right as right to left.
 Better.